ajbax-cmd/SunLab-Access-Terminal/README.md

 - **Access Logs**: Filter through logs using user ID, specific date range, or specific time range.
 - **Change Password**: Navigate to this option to change the system access password.

-# License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.